RihardsVitols/Microphone-Calibration/README.md

 6. open *paths.txt* edit paths if it is necessary.
 At given moment everything will be created in a folder *MicCalibration* on your Desktop
 7. start to run SuperCollider codes starting with *000-....scd*.
 This creates a Pink noise recording in a folder *Desktop/MicCalibration/recordings*
 8. Use the pink noise recording to do 2 recordings in a lab setting.
 One with a reference microphone and second with a target microphone (one you build).
 Make sure that both microphones are placed in exactly the same place and use the same settings when you do the recordings.
 9. Convert reference microphone recording to B format through its softwear.
+In my case I was using Ambeo and its plugin with Reaper.
 10. Put both recordings in the folder *Desktop/MicCalibration/recordings* then open *paths.txt* and in the lines 5, 8 after *.../recordings/...* change to your file names.
 11. Now you can move one to code *001_....scd*.
 Some of the codes will take some time to process their tasks.